TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- TCU and its opponents have combined for 60 points only two times this season.
+- TCU has combined with its opponents to put up more than 60.5 points just two times this season.

-- Texas Tech has combined with its opponents to score more than 60 points in two games this season.
+- Texas Tech and its opponents have combined to score more than 60.5 points in two games this season.

-- The combined points per game average of the two teams, 70.6, is 10.6 points above Saturday's over/under.
+- Saturday's total is 10.1 points lower than the two team's combined 70.6 points per game average.

-- Horned Frogs games have an average total of 59.2 points this season, 0.8 fewer than Saturday's over/under.
+- The Horned Frogs and their opponents score an average of 59.2 points per game, 1.3 fewer than Saturday's total.

-- The 57.7 PPG average total in Red Raiders games this season is 2.3 points fewer than this game's over/under.
+- The 60.5 total in this game is 2.8 points higher than the 57.7 average total in Red Raiders games this season.

 TCU Stats and Trends

-- The Horned Frogs have yet to cover the spread this season when favored by 1.5 points or more.
+- The Horned Frogs have been favored by 2.5 points or more two times this season and have not covered the spread in any of them.

-- TCU's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- TCU's games this year have hit the over two times in three opportunities (66.7%).

 - When TCU records more than 30.8 points, it is 0-2 against the spread and 2-1 overall.

-- When TCU totals more than 387 yards, the team is 0-2 against the spread and 2-1 overall.
+- TCU is 0-2 against the spread and 2-1 overall when the team churns out over 387 yards.

-- This year, the Horned Frogs have six turnovers, one fewer than the Red Raiders have takeaways (7).
+- The Horned Frogs have six giveaways this season, while the Red Raiders have seven takeaways .

 - Find the latest spread and moneyline odds for TCU at SISportsbook.